• Home

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The Royal Monastery of Santa Maria of Pedralbes is a convent of the Order of Saint Clare founded by Queen Elisenda of Montcada in 1326, who lived there from the death of her husband King James II to her own demise in 1364.
-The queen’s tomb is located between the cloister and the church and depicts her dressed in the habit of a nun of the order, which is also known as the Poor Clares.
+The Royal Monastery of Santa Maria de Pedralbes is a convent of the Order of the Poor Clares founded by Queen Elisenda de Montcada in 1326.
+She lived in the monastery from the death of her husband, King James II, until her own.
+Between the cloister and the church lies her tomb, where the queen is depicted wearing the habit of a Poor Clare nun.

-The Museum-Monastery of Pedralbes complex is formed by the church and the monastery.
-The single building of the Church of Pedralbes has seven quadripartite vaults and a heptagonal apse.
-The last three sections correspond to the choir, which until the 19th century had been separated from the rest of the church by a wall that was demolished in 1894.
+The Pedralbes Monastery Museum complex also includes the Church of Pedralbes, a single-nave structure with seven quadripartite vaults and a heptagonal apse.
+The last three sections correspond to the choir, which until the 19th century was separated from the rest of the church by a wall that was demolished in 1894.

-However, the main element of the complex is, without doubt, the impressive Gothic cloister, which is the world’s largest and comprises three storeys: the bottom two, which are from the 14th century and form two galleries with twenty-six columns on each side in nummulite stone (limestone with fossil remains) from Girona, and the top floor, which was subsequently added as an attic.
-Unfortunately, the cloister’s paving stones are broken or cracked.
-This was caused by Napoleon’s French troops, who during the Peninsular War (1808-1814) converted the monastery into military barracks and filled the cloister with horses and cannon.
-The courtyard contains a recreation of a medieval medicinal garden with some fifty remedial plants.
+However, the main feature of the complex is undoubtedly the impressive Gothic cloister — the largest in the world — with three levels: the two lower ones, from the 14th century, form galleries with twenty-six columns on each side made of nummulitic stone (limestone with fossil remains) from Girona, and the upper floor was added later as an attic.
+Unfortunately, the cloister’s floor slabs are cracked and broken.
+The damage dates back to Napoleon’s French troops, who during the Peninsular War (1808–1814) turned the monastery into a military barracks and filled the cloister with horses and cannons.
+In the courtyard, you’ll also find a recreated medieval medicinal garden with around fifty healing plants.

-The main spaces of the monastery are distributed around the cloister: the chapter house (15th century), the abbey, the infirmary (16th century), the refectory, the dormitory and the monastic day cells, one of which contains marvellous fresco paintings by Ferrer Bassa, one of the Catalan Gothic period’s most significant artists and Spain’s first exponent of Italian Trecento painting.
+Around the cloister are the monastery’s main rooms: the chapter house (15th century), the abbey, the infirmary (16th century), the refectory, the dormitory, and the day cells — one of which contains magnificent mural paintings by Ferrer Bassa, one of the most important artists of Catalan Gothic, and the first example of Trecento Italian painting on the Iberian Peninsula.

-The monastery also holds collections that bear witness to the daily life of the nuns and the objects that the community would acquire to adorn the complex: paintings, ceramic pieces, furniture, precious metal pieces, liturgical ornaments, fabrics, paper and parchments.
-Some of the pieces form part of the collection of Sister Eulàlia Anzizu, the niece of Gaudí's patron, Eusebi Güell.
+The monastery also preserves collections that reflect the daily life of the nuns and the objects the community acquired to beautify the complex: paintings, ceramics, furniture, goldsmithing, liturgical ornaments, textiles, paper, and parchment.
+Some of the pieces belong to the collection of Sister Eulàlia Anzizu, niece of Gaudí’s patron Eusebi Güell.
+The nuns lived in the monastery until early 2025

-Outside the monastic enclosure there is a building known as the Conventet (Small Convent), which was constructed in 1329 to house the monastery’s community of Friars Minor and was renovated in 1919 by Enric Sagnier, who incorporated Romanesque elements from the defunct Church of Santa Maria of Besalú.
+Outside the monastery grounds stands the building known as El Conventet, built in 1329 to house the community of Franciscan friars and renovated in 1919 by Enric Sagnier, who incorporated Romanesque elements from the now-lost Church of Santa Maria de Besalú.

-How do you get to the Monastery of Pedralbes?
+How to get to the Monastery of Pedralbes

-To enjoy the impressive cloister of the Monastery of Pedralbes take the Blue Route of Barcelona Bus Turístic and hop off at the Monestir de Pedralbes stop!
+To enjoy the impressive cloister of the Monastery of Pedralbes, simply take the Blue Route of the Barcelona Bus Turístic and get off at the Monestir de Pedralbes stop.

-• Local’s tip: The Monastery of Pedralbes holds detailed exhibitions on various aspects of its heritage, which you should consult the exhibitions before your visit.
+• The Monastery of Pedralbes hosts detailed exhibitions on various aspects of its heritage.
+Check the current exhibitions before your visit.